liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/10-web-services/01-creating-remote-services.markdown

 that these methods handle.

 If you'd like to make your app's services available for remote invocation via SOAP, generating WSDD and WSDL files is required.
-If you want to use [the Liferay Mobile SDK](https://web.liferay.com/community/liferay-projects/liferay-mobile-sdk/overview) to create a mobile client that can access your app's web services, for example, you must first generate a WSDD and WSDL for your @product@ app.
-The Liferay Mobile SDK relies on the WSDD and WSDL to discover your @product@ app's remote services.
+For example, [the Liferay Mobile SDK](https://web.liferay.com/community/liferay-projects/liferay-mobile-sdk/overview) relies on the WSDD and WSDL to discover your @product@ app's remote services.
+For the Liferay Mobile SDK to create a mobile client that can access your
+@product@ app's web services, you must therefore generate a WSDD and WSDL for your app.

 Next, you'll learn how to secure your web services.
 Unless you secure your web services by implementing permission checks, any user can add, update, or delete